Interview – Cathy Podewell

 ABC

 CrypticRock.com – It is very interesting how it all worked out for you.
-Why not get back into it, if you have a passion for it.
+Why not get back into it, if you have a passion for it?
 You should do it!

 Cathy Podewell – Exactly.
 I should do it just for the reasons that I don’t want another 20-30 years to go by, and think, I should have tried.
 It’s a good way to not have regrets, to give it a shot.
 It still floats my boat.

-This whole Night of the Demons craze, which I call it, because it’s so amazing that this movie 30 years later has this fan base.
+This whole Night of the Demons craze, which I call it because it’s so amazing that this movie 30 years later has this fan base.
 It’s spawned 2 sequels, a remake, countless websites, and this new documentary scheduled for release in 2019, entitled The Party’s Just Begun: The Legacy of Night of the Demons.
 It’s crazy.

 With all of that, it kind of got me back into the mindset.
 I’ve been a mom for so long, and it’s a completely different world – that acting world feels like a lifetime ago.
-I’ve been a mom for so long and be doing the mom thing.
+I’ve been a mom for so long and have been doing the mom thing.
 With the Blu-ray release of the 25th anniversary of Night of the Demons, we started doing conventions, it was just overwhelming to see all of this.
 It’s working back there and it’s been a lot of fun.
 It is definitely going to be my inspiration if I did go back.

 CrypticRock.com – It would be great to see you return.
-A lot of your work was in television during your active period, ranging from a regular role on the hit series Dallas, to various guest roles, as well as TV movies.
+A lot of your work was in television during your active period, ranging from a regular role on the hit series Dallas to various guest roles, as well as TV movies.
 Did you enjoy your time working in television?

 Cathy Podewell – I did very much.
-Really, there is not that much different with television.
+Really, there is not that much difference with television.
 A Horror film is a completely different thing though.
 I was very fortunate to get a couple of sitcoms because I like being funny.
 Then Dallas came along, and it was this dramatic nighttime Soap Opera.

 I got to play an amazing character and I got to work with Larry Hagman.
 He was so wonderful, he was the most wonderful, caring sweet person ever.
-That was a lucky thing, because when I auditioned, it was supposed to only be a recurring role for 7 episodes, and the chemistry between us was so good, the producers felt the storyline could go further, so it turned from 7 episodes into 3 years!
+That was a lucky thing, because when I auditioned, it was supposed to only be a recurring role for 7 episodes, and the chemistry between us was so good, that the producers felt the storyline could go further, so it turned from 7 episodes into 3 years!
 I feel very blessed about that.

 I did a few films, but with television, you get to play more characters more often.
 I really feel blessed that I kind of spanned all genres.
 It was definitely a full 5 years.
 If I was a little girl dreaming of it, I couldn’t have scripted my life during that time any better.
-I have no regrets, I loved being a stay at home mom, I have 3 amazing kids and a very supportive husband.
+I have no regrets, I loved being a stay-at-home mom, I have 3 amazing kids and a very supportive husband.
 I tried doing both at the beginning, I did an episode of Beverly Hills, 90210.
 The casting director cast me on Growing Pains, so she called me.
 I went in, I hadn’t been auditioned, my son was only a year old, and I got the job.
 It was fine, but I was still nursing, so that kind of went by the wayside.
-It was only supposed to be a week shoot, but turned out to be a 2 week job because of re-shoots.
+It was only supposed to be a week shoot but turned out to be a 2-week job because of re-shoots.
 By the time I got back to my son, he was definitely not interested in nursing.
 Being a mom has sort of been my passion and I haven’t regretted all these years of mommydom.

 CrypticRock.com – That is very respectable and understandable.
 You want to be there with your children, the time goes by very fast.